kindtek/devels-playground/README.md

 ______________________________

-&nbsp;
+## Summary of the Ubuntu images built with the Dockerfiles in this repo

 #### `/hell` is symbolically linked to `/home/devel` (using `ln -s /home/devel /hell`).
 The devel user and those in the devels group are the owners of /hell.
 A copy of the current devel's playground GitHub repo is cloned to `/hell/repos/kindtek`.
 Gabriel is the default user and you can do anything you desire with that account.
 No password is required.
 You are logged in by default and you have elevated near-root permissions anywhere except in `/hell` ..where you will have to use sudo a lot.
 When it comes time to doing works of the developer, change to the devel user (`su devel`) and you are now an isolated user without sudo powers.
 The devel is not able to access anything in /home/gabriel.
-If you absolutely must use sudo when you are logged into the devel account or devels group, use `su gabriel` and use your sudo powers from there.
+If you absolutely must use sudo when you are logged into a devels group account, use `su gabriel` and use your sudo powers from there.
 In theory the gates of /hell should hold in the powers of sudo and the devel.
 Since the devel is operating within the /hell or /home/devel directories, the rest of the environment is probably pretty safe.
 You never know what the devil developers can get into, though.

 &nbsp;